L8onii/Capstone-LOL/README.md

 1) Fork the repository https://github.com/L8onii/Capstone-LOL
 2) Clone the repository to your Github account
 3) Access the repository from your command line or Gitbash
 4) Install a virtual environment(Windows).
-The command within Gitbash is "python -m venv venv" *skip to 5 if you have Apple*
+The command within Gitbash is "python -m venv .venv" *skip to 5 if you have Apple*
 5) Install a virtual environment(Apple).
-The command within Gitbash is "python3 -m venv venv" *only for Apple users skip if you have Windows*
+The command within Gitbash is "python3 -m venv .venv" *only for Apple users skip if you have Windows*
-5) Activate the virtual environment.
+6) Activate the virtual environment.
 The command in Gitbash is "source venv/Scripts/activate"
-6) Install the requirements.txt file to install necessary packages by running pip install requirements.txt "pip install -r requirements.txt" within Gitbash
+7) Install the requirements.txt file to install necessary packages by running pip install requirements.txt "pip install -r requirements.txt" within Gitbash
+8) (Apple Only) If requirements.txt file did not install openpyxl then use the following code : "suode pip install openpyxl"
-7) Run LOL-Notebook.ipynb (includes visualizations within Jupyter Notebook) copies of graphs within "Graphs" folder
+9) Run LOL-Notebook.ipynb (includes visualizations within Jupyter Notebook) copies of graphs within "Graphs" folder
-8) Close Virtual Enviroment "deactivate" with Gitbash
+10) Close Virtual Enviroment "deactivate" with Gitbash

 # Sources: